-Due: 48 hours following final clinical shift in hospital-based setting.
-By Dec 8th 0800 at the latest for all students.
+Due: 48 hours following final clinical shift/praxis session (whichever is last) in hospitalbased setting.
+By Dec 7 at 0700 at the latest for all students.

 The End-of-Course Summary is an overall summary of student performance.
 This document and the final evaluation will be reviewed with the faculty advisor in a final evaluation meeting following the final hospital-based clinical shift.
 Overall, students must receive a satisfactory final evaluation by the faculty advisor in order to pass N3911.
-Students must be in the Developing (2) to Accomplished (3) levels in the majority of categories to be rated 'Satisfactory' by the end of the course.
+Students must be in the Developing (2) to Accomplished (3) levels in all categories of the CPCE to be rated 'Satisfactory' by the end of the course, and have been deemed satisfactory in their praxis participation.

-The grade for this clinical practice course is "P" or "F"

-"P" pass (satisfactory) "F" fail (unsatisfactory)
+The grade for this clinical practice course is "P" or "F" "P" pass (satisfactory) "F" fail (unsatisfactory)